Spider bites are usually harmless, and spiders don't usually bite unless threatened.

 - In rarely used cupboards

-Outside, they seek out dark, quiet spots, such as under rocks or in tree stumps.
+Outside, they seek out dry, dark, quiet spots, such as under rocks or in tree stumps.

-Very rarely, a bite from a black widow spider or brown recluse spider may be deadly, particularly in children.
+Rarely, a bite from a widow spider or recluse spider is deadly, particularly in small children.

-Spiders in general, including the black widow and brown recluse, bite only in defense, when being trapped between your skin and another object.
+Spiders usually bite only in defense, when being trapped between your skin and another object.

 To prevent spider bites:

-- Learn what dangerous spiders look like and their preferred habitat.
+- Learn what dangerous spiders look like and their preferred habitats.

 - Inspect and shake out gardening gloves, boots and clothing before use.

-- Use insect repellents, such as DEET, on clothing and footwear.
+- Use insect repellents, such as DEET.
+Carefully follow directions on the package.

 - Keep insects and spiders out of the house by installing tightfitting screens on windows and doors, sealing cracks where spiders can come in, and using safe indoor insecticides.

-- Remove piles of rocks or lumber from the area around your house and avoid storing firewood against the house.
+- Reduce debris or remove piles of rocks or lumber from the area around your home and avoid storing firewood against the walls of your home.

 - Make sure beds aren't pushed against the wall and that only the legs of the bed touch the floor.
 Don't store items under the bed and don't let bedding drag on the floor.

-- If a spider is on your skin, flick it off with your finger rather than crushing it against the skin.
+- If a spider is on your skin, flick it off with your finger rather than crushing it against your skin.

-- When cleaning tarantula enclosures, wear gloves, surgical mask and eye protection.
+- When cleaning tarantula enclosures, wear gloves, a surgical mask and eye protection.

-Your doctor may suspect a spider bite based on your history and your signs and symptoms.
-The process might involve talking to someone who saw the bite, having an expert identify the spider and ruling out other possible causes of the symptoms.
+Your doctor will likely diagnose a spider bite based on your history and your signs and symptoms.
+The process might involve determining whether anyone saw a spider bite you, having an expert identify the spider, and ruling out other possible causes of the signs and symptoms.